RaghavJain25/UCS645/LAB2/README.md

 ### Graphs Generated
 - Execution Time vs Number of Threads
 - Speedup vs Number of Threads

+---

+## ✅ Conclusion

+This assignment demonstrates how different problem characteristics—such as synchronization overhead, data dependencies, and memory access patterns—affect the scalability of OpenMP programs.
+Compute-intensive problems like **heat diffusion** show better speedup due to higher parallel efficiency, while algorithms with inherent data dependencies, such as **Smith–Waterman**, exhibit limited scalability.
+Overall, this assignment provides practical insight into parallel performance evaluation and scalability analysis on multicore systems using OpenMP.